 - For older children, ask them to look at the ceiling and use a cup to rinse their hair.
 You can even put a sticker on the ceiling over the tub for them to look at.

 - If the problem is water getting in their ears (yes, this can be a “thing”), ask them to cover their ears with their fingers while rinsing.
 Use ear plugs.
 They may even float on their back making it super easy to rinse the shampoo off.
 Don’t forget that, depending on what you put in the bath water, you need to rinse the hair and body with fresh water.

 Some children go through phases where they don’t want to take baths (or showers).
-Either they are so happy playing or they really don’t see the use of “losing time” to get clean.
+Either they are so happy playing or they really don’t see the point of “losing time” to get clean.
 To avoid having this problem, make bath time so appealing that they’ll want to jump right into the water.

 - Bath toys that can be rotated to avoid them getting bored.
 Include things that are not bath toys like plastic pots, spoons, old shampoo bottles…